torbbang/eve-ng_c8000vcm/README.md

 **5.** Enjoy!

 **NOTE:**
 Bootstrap configs are used to achieve loading of startup-config from EVE.
-The bootstrap process takes a minute to complete after boot.
+The bootstrap process takes a few minutes to complete after boot.
 If you attempt to start using the CLI before this has completed you will be faced with a user exec prompt and be presented the message "authentication failure" if you attempt to enter privileged mode.
 To get around this you simply wait a minute and enter "exit" to be presented with the regular login prompt.
 If you wait until the node is "ready" per the EVE UI you will not face this issue.